How to Plant, Grow, and Care for Blue Java Banana

 Propagation

 Blue java seeds are notoriously unreliable, and that’s if you ever see them at all.
-Most of the plants in cultivation have been hybridized so deeply that they seldom produce seed in the first place, and most of that is sterile.
+Most of the trees in cultivation have been hybridized so deeply that they seldom produce seed in the first place, and most of that is sterile.
 Those rare ones that do produce potentially viable seed have very low germination rates.

 How does one harvest an ice cream banana?
 The blue java fruit requires a little bit of careful handling, but it’s going to be well worth your effort and time.